-Demographic characteristics of participants were included age, sex, and radiological grading of the KOA.
-The VAS questionnaire with 0-10 scales used to assess severity of pain, in which 0 means without pain and 10 means the worst possible pain.
-The WOMAC which determined the patient's function, pain and stiffness was used.
-The questionnaire included three domains, pain (5 items), stiffness (2 items), and physical function (17 items).
-The validity and reliability of the Persian format of this questionnaire were confirmed previously.^[20] The OKS was also used to assess patient's function consisting of 12 questions with 0-5 ordinal scale.
-The Persian version of this questionnaire was also valid and reliable.^[21] For interpreting both WOMAC and OKS, each answer had five ordinal scales: none=0, mild=1, moderate=2, severe=3, extreme=4.
-The patients were followed by a second colleague who was not aware of the group allocation at baseline, four, and eight weeks after the first injections.
-The patients were also asked to mention any reaction and side effect.
+Demographic characteristics of the participants were recorded and radiological grading of the KOA was noted.
+The VAS questionnaire with 0-10 scales was used to assess the severity of pain, in which 0 indicates without pain and 10 indicates the worst possible pain.
+The WOMAC was used to assess the patient's function, pain, and stiffness.
+The questionnaire includes three domains, pain (five items), stiffness (two items) and physical function (17 items).
+The validity and reliability of the Persian format of this questionnaire were confirmed before.^[20] The OKS was also used to assess patient's function consisting of 12 questions with 0-5 ordinal scale.
+The Persian version of this questionnaire was also valid and reliable.^[21] For interpreting both WOMAC and OKS, each answer had five ordinal scales: none=0, mild=1, moderate=2, severe=3, extreme=4.The patients were followed by a second colleague who was not aware of the group allocation at baseline, four and eight weeks after the first injections.
+The patients were also asked to report any adverse reaction and side effect.